 Some of the things to settle in your mind before starting out include, what platform is suitable for your subject, following relevant people, and contributing to their conversation.
 In addition, deciding the format or medium is important.
 Many are comfortable with writing which can be translated into an ebook.
 You can decide to give it out for free or charge a token for it.
 Other formats to consider are podcasts and videos.
 For podcasts, tools like AudioBoom, anchor, headline.app, etc. will come in handy.
 While for videos, you can launch a webinar, live session on Social Media (Instagram, Facebook, or Youtube) or record video content, and share on your platform.
 These are also called digital products.

 If you can establish yourself as an expert in your industry, potential clients and customers will inherently trust you more and are likely to respond to you more warmly.

 This list is inexhaustible but these pointers can guide you to other areas that directly impact your business.
 In every dark cloud, there is a silver lining, the lockdown may just be the silver lining your business had always wished for.
 I look forward to sharing more tips that will take your business from where it is to where it ought to be.

 This article was written by Kelvin Bob-Manuel, a Media and Marketing Communications Specialist at West Africa Vocational Education (WAVE).

 COVID-19 Update in Nigeria

-On the 9th of August 2020, 437 new confirmed cases and 3 deaths were recorded in Nigeria.
+On the 20th of April 2021, 120 new confirmed cases were recorded in Nigeria

-The spread of novel Corona Virus Disease (COVID-19) in Nigeria continues to record significant increase as the latest statistics provided by the Nigeria Centre for Disease Control reveal Nigeria now has 46,577 confirmed cases.
+The spread of novel Corona Virus Disease (COVID-19) in Nigeria continues to record significant increases as the latest statistics provided by the Nigeria Centre for Disease Control reveal Nigeria now has 164,423 confirmed cases.